savonet/book/language.md

 Functions {#sec:functions}
 ---------

-Liquidsoap is built around the notion of function: most operations are performed by those.
-For some reason, we sometimes call _operators_ the functions acting on sources.
+Liquidsoap is built around the notion of function\index{function}: most operations are performed by those.
+For some reason, we sometimes call _operators_\index{operator} the functions acting on sources.
 Liquidsoap includes a standard library which consists of functions defined in the Liquidsoap language, including fairly complex operators such as `playlist` which plays a playlist or `crossfade` which takes care of fading